SOGGIORNARE A PEGLI

 Wikipedia).

-Archbishop Salvatore Magnasco) and opened for worship,
+of Archbishop Salvatore Magnasco and it was opened for worship

-although not yet completed, on April 11, 1887.
-Erected as a
+although not yet completed.
+It was erected as a

 the two bell towers planned in the original project was